 The developers released new patches which added more game types.
 There was Capture the Flag where Marines had to battle the way through to the Alien hive, and then transport a number of eggs to the drop zone.
 Another mode was Demolition which had Marines carry explosive barrels from their dropzone to different parts of the map.
 Another game mode was Stranded which had the Marines reach an evac point in the map but couldn’t respawn once they had been killed.
 The final game mode was Retrieval where Marines had to locate a data core and return it to the dropzone.

 The game was free to download and was automatically updated but you needed a subscription to GameStorm which cost $9.95 per month to play the game.
-Aliens Online featured an active online community and was the first sort of Alien game where Clans were formed where they’d plan formations and tactics for each game.
+Aliens Online featured an active online community and was the first sort of Alien game where Clans were formed and they’d plan formations and tactics for each game.
 Community nights were organised quite often and players were also writing fan fiction and posting it on message boards.
 Online play was shut down on May 29, 2000 after the GameStorm network was sold to Electronic Arts in 1999.

 Aliens Online was fairly well-received upon its release.Next Generation Magazine scored it 3/5 praising the atmosphere but criticised the lack of customizability and the levels looking quite similar.
 Summing up, they said “Overall, this is a wonderful addition to Gamestorm. we just wish there was more variety so the thrill could last.”
 Gamespot awarded it 7.2/10: “Of course, I’m not sure if the frame rate can be improved with engine tweaks alone.
 But with so much to gain and absolutely nothing to lose, any self-respecting Aliens fan should give Aliens Online a try.”